 But it doesn’t have to be this way - for you or for me.
 While I am not cured of my illness, I enjoy a fulfilling life and experience ongoing joy, peace, and happiness.
 Because of outstanding medical care, extensive self-educating and self-care, a supportive family, and a strong faith, I effectively manage my chronic illnesses.
 But I didn't want to be the only one to benefit.
 It was my goal, in turn, to give back to others by doing what I love to do: writing a newsletter and authoring books on these conditions.

 Thank you for stopping by.
 I hope that by visiting this website and blog, and/or by reading my books, you will find yourself encouraged and your day just a little brighter.

 Finding Joy with an Invisible Chronic Illness: Proven Strategies for Discovering Happiness, Meaning, and Fulfillment (Coming Soon!)

 - Having Nasal Surgery?
 Don't You Become An Empty Nose Victim!
 (2007) (Independent Publisher Book Award)

 - ¿Cirugía nasal? ¡No caiga en las garras del síndrome de la nariz vacía!
 (2015) (Spanish Translation)

 I am passionate about advocating for those with invisible chronic illnesses, including empty nose syndrome, through the written word.
 For two years - in 2016 & 2017 - I authored a monthly newsletter for the International Empty Nose Syndrome Association (ENSIA).

-Now, I hope to provide readers with updates on invisible chronic illness through a regular newsletter as well.
-The newsletters will include an encouraging word, a humorous anecdote, or a thought-provoking musing on living with an invisible chronic illness.
-Please sign up on the newsletter page!
+Now, I hope to provide readers with updates on invisible chronic illness through a newsletter as well.
+This newsletter will include:

 I think those who battle invisible chronic illnesses, such as empty nose syndrome, are WARRIORS.